storj/design-docs/20250828-bucket-eventing-phase-1.md

 - Delta between the current time and the timestamp of the change records.
 Long delays would indicate a performance issue.
 - Stats for pushed event messages per bucket.
 This will help us understand the eventing usage per customer.
   - The stats should include min, max, avg size of the message, which will help us determine the cost if we own the Pub/Sub topics in the future.
+- Lagging watermark for running partitions.
+This would indicate that some partitions are not processed.

 ### Test plan